-VIM4 definition (5.18) (changes are underlined) VIM3 (4.31) functional relation between indications and corresponding measured values expression of the relation between indication and corresponding measured quantity value
+VIM4 definition (5.18) (changes are underlined) VIM3 (4.31) expression of the relation between indication and corresponding measured quantity value

 The VIM3 definition uses the phrase "expression of a relation", plausibly with an implicit reference to the mathematical meaning of "expression", which is generic.
 In the VIM4 the definition is made more explicit, in terms of "functional relation".